als244/ml_dataflow/README.md

 ./do_transformer_proifle.sh <host_mem_gb> <dev_mem_gb> <seqlen: [num tokens]> <model size billions: [1 | 8]>
 ```

 This will create a `.nsys-rep` file within `bench/profiling` that be can loaded into the Nvidia Sight Systems GUI.
 There are NVTX ranges that should have intuitive meanings when inspecting the report (see training terminology above).
+On the left side of the timeline click "CUDA HW" followed by the stream labeled "Compute".
+From here you can expand the NVTX to see all of the computations.

 -----